 Be the most brilliant color in the box.

 The best way to get familiar with color is to pull out your paints and start mixing them together.
-Some alcohol markers and colored pencils do really well blending too.
+You can also create colors using markers or colored pencils.
 Whether you mix your own colors or use them straight from a box, have fun!
-There is so much to learn about color, this is an introduction to get you started.